talbotfoundry/k8s-kvm/README.md

 ```

 ## Create a bridge
 This will depend on the ubuntu distro and how you chose to set up networking.
 Call the bridge 'br0' if you can.
 An example netplan configuration is

+Open /etc/netplan/50-cloud-init.yaml with your favorite editor

 ```
 network: